 Treatment for hand and wrist injuries may include medication, immobilization (with a splint or cast), physical therapy, physical rehabilitation and/or surgery (reduction or fixation).

-If you have suffered hand and wrist injuries after a car accident and would like to speak to an experienced attorney, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you have suffered hand and wrist injuries after a car accident call now (800) 968-1001 for a free consultation with one of our experienced car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.